fancyremarker/flux/doc/MQL.md

 Here's a sample MQL schema:

     {
       "client:gravity:action": [{
         "targets": ["['unique']", "[@eventName]", "[@day, @week, @month]"],
         "add": "@requestIP"
       }],
       "client:gravity:action:follow": [{
-        "targets": ["[followedId].followerIds"],
+        "targets": ["[followee].followers"],
-        "add": "followerId"
+        "add": "follower"
       }]
     }

-Given the event with namespace "client:gravity:action:follow" and attributes `{'followedId': 'user:a', 'followerId': 'user:b'}`, both of the handlers in the schema above are triggered, since both "client:gravity:action:follow" and "client:gravity:action" are prefixes of the event namespace.
+Given the event with namespace "client:gravity:action:follow" and attributes `{'followee': 'user:a', 'follower': 'user:b'}`, both of the handlers in the schema above are triggered, since both "client:gravity:action:follow" and "client:gravity:action" are prefixes of the event namespace.
 When triggered, each handler expands its targets list into a list of key names, each of which represent sets of values, and adds the value of the `add` parameters to each of those sets.

 Identifiers in MQL are either:
 * Single-quoted literals like `'unique'` above, which evaluate to themselves
 * Keys from the triggering event's attributes, which evaluate to their respective values
 * Built-in variables like `@eventName`, `@requestIP`, or `@day` above, which evaluate to strings on the server - `@eventName` evaluates to the namespace of the triggering event, `@requestIP` returns the IP associated with the event and `@day` evaluates to a label describing the current day on the server.

-Identifiers can be grouped into expressions by either putting them into a list (like `[@day, @week, @month]` above) or joined together with the dot notation (like `[followedId].followerIds` above.)
+Identifiers can be grouped into expressions by either putting them into a list (like `[@day, @week, @month]` above) or joined together with the dot notation (like `[followee].followers` above.)
 The targets field takes a list of expressions and computes the cartesian product of those expressions, flattening out the resulting sets into keys by joining them with colons.
 For example,

     targets: ["['a']", "['b','c']", "['d','e','f']"]